keretdodor/gcp-project-infra/README.md

-# WideOp's Terraform and GCP Peoject
+# MongoDB replicaset and GKE private cluster.

-Hey Amir and the rest of the team in WideOps
 I created a highly available and fault tolerant MongoDB replica set and GKE cluster on sperate private subnets providing a secure and isolated environments all using terraform and gcp, and here is how i did it:

 ## Terraform Preparations